 In Key Stages 1 and 2, geography is taught as a discrete subject with links made to other subjects where relevant to maximise children's learning.
-It is delivered in three half term blocks during each year.
-Year 3 are following the Opening Worlds Curriculum.
-Geography is taught each half term.
-We aim to introduce this new curriculum to all key stage two year groups on a year by year basis starting with year 4 in 2022.
+Throughout Key Stage 1 it is delivered in three half term blocks during each year.
+Key Stage 2 are following the Opening Worlds Curriculum.
+Geography is taught weekly each half term.